Ichabod Crane: Life and vocation

-Ichabod Crane is a schoolteacher with strong beliefs in the supernatural.
-He is described as "a conscientious man and ever bore in mind the golden maxim, 'Spare the rod and spoil the child.'"
-However, "Ichabod Crane's scholars certainly were not spoiled.
-He administered justice with discrimination rather than severity; taking the burden off the backs of the weak, and laying it on those of the strong."
+Ichabod Crane is a schoolteacher originally from Connecticut, with strong beliefs in the supernatural.
+He is described in his vocation as "a conscientious man and ever bore in mind the golden maxim, 'Spare the rod and spoil the child.'
+Ichabod Crane's scholars certainly were not spoiled."
+However, "he administered justice with discrimination rather than severity; taking the burden off the backs of the weak, and laying it on those of the strong."